Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Cool sliding animation in Inventory/Modules.
 * Bring back the glamour counter.
 Make the filter scale with glamour level too.
 * Make mouse movement follow Terminal.
 * A confirm prompt if you draw after 0 resolve.
-Also make the resolve counter red at 0.
 * numeric system based on basic castes.

 **Rooms & Creatures**